About arc42

 • Game service

-Many services will interact with the database (MongoDB) to add information for different entities (Questions, Users…)
+The User service will interact with the database (MongoDB) to add information for the user authentication, and their statistics for the different games he played.

 4. Solution Strategy